 The Interactivity track is an opportunity for researchers, designers and artists within the wider CHI Play community to showcase their work in a hands-on setting that gives conference attendees the opportunity to explore and discuss their systems.
 We are looking for submissions that push the boundaries of playful human-computer interaction through technical advancement, innovative interaction concepts, or stimulate artistic and critical reflection through design.
 Each submission to this track consists of a live artefact to be demonstrated at the conference along with an extended abstract submission that describes the system.
+Systems submitted to this track can be in beta or demo stages, but need to be running stable enough for live presentation and exploration by conference attendees.

 All times are 23:59 Hawaii-Aleutian Time Zone (UTC -10:00).